Freshness and Refresh Cycles

 Refresh cadences in production

 The schedules below are taken directly from the cron worker.
-Cadence column is the human-readable interval; cron column is the literal expression in apps/cron-worker/index.ts.
+Cadence column is the human-readable interval; cron column is the literal expression in apps/cron-worker/cron-jobs.ts.
+An automated repository check diffs every row of this table against that registry, so a schedule change that does not reach this page fails the build.

 | Job | Cadence | Cron expression |